Emoji: Predecessors

-Wingdings, a font invented by Charles Bigelow and Kris Holmes, was released by Microsoft in 1990.
-It could be used to send pictographs in rich text messages, but would only load on devices with the Wingdings font installed.
+The IBM PC included two simple smiling faces in its Code page 437 character set as early as 1981.
+Microsoft's Wingdings, released in 1990, could be used to send pictographs in rich text messages, but would only load on devices with the Wingdings font installed.
 In 1995, the French newspaper Le Monde announced that Alcatel would be launching a new phone, the BC 600.
 Its welcome screen displayed a digital smiley face, replacing the usual text seen as part of the "welcome message" often seen on other devices at the time.
-In 1997, SoftBank's J-Phone arm launched the SkyWalker DP-211SW, which contained a set of 90 emoji.
-Its designs, each measuring 12 by 12 pixels, were monochrome, depicting numbers, sports, the time, moon phases, and the weather.
-It contained the Pile of Poo emoji in particular.
-The J-Phone model experienced low sales, and the emoji set was thus rarely used.